Can Dogs Eat Potatoes? Are Potatoes Safe for Dogs?

 The Benefits of Cooked Potatoes for Dogs

-Things to Consider when Feeding Potatoes to Dogs
+Things to Consider When Feeding Potatoes to Dogs

 Creative Ways to Feed Potatoes to Your Dog

-Potato Pancakes
+1. Potato Pancakes

-Healthy Fries
+2. Healthy Fries

 Just because your dog shouldn’t eat your fast food fries doesn’t mean that they can’t enjoy a few homemade fries for a snack.
-Just slice a potato into wedges and then toss them in the oven until the wedges are cooked through.
+Just slice a potato into wedges, and then toss them in the oven until the wedges are cooked through.
 If you want to spruce the fries up and increase their nutritional value, you can coat the fries in nutritional yeast after baking them and before serving them.
-Nutritional yeast is loaded with potassium, zinc, copper, and B vitamins that are all an essential part of your dog’s diet.
+Nutritional yeast is loaded with potassium, zinc, copper, and B vitamins, which are all an essential part of your dog’s diet.
 And your dog will love the cheesy flavor that nutritional yeast is so well known for.

-Peanut Butter Potato Treats
+3. Peanut Butter Potato Treats

-Once thoroughly combined, roll a tablespoon of mixture in the palm of your hands to create a bite-sized ball.
-Repeat the process until all of the dough has been used up, then bake the balls at 275 degrees for about 15 minutes or until they start to brown.
+Once thoroughly combined, roll a tablespoon of mixture in the palm of your hand to create a bite-sized ball.
+Repeat the process until all of the dough has been used up, then bake the balls at 275 degrees Fahrenheit for about 15 minutes or until they start to brown.
 After the balls have cooled, you can store them in an airtight container for safekeeping.

 In Conclusion